LukasMut/TypeSQL-plus-BERT/README.md

 #### Environment Setup

-1. The code uses Python 3.7, [Pytorch 1.1.0](https://pytorch.org/previous-versions/) and [Pytorch-Transformers](https://github.com/huggingface/pytorch-transformers).
+1. The code uses Python 3.7, [Pytorch 1.1.0](https://pytorch.org/previous-versions/) and [Pytorch-Transformers](https://github.com/huggingface/pytorch-transformers)..
 2. Install Python dependency: `pip install -r requirements.txt`
-3. Install Pytorch: `pip install pytorch'.
+3. Install Pytorch: `pip install pytorch`.
 4. Install Pytorch Transformers: `pip install pytorch-transformers`.
 Go to their repo for more information about requirements and dependencies.

 #### Download Data and Embeddings

 1. Download the zip data file at the [Google Drive](https://drive.google.com/file/d/1CGIRCjwf2bgmWl3UyjY1yJpP4nU---Q0/view?usp=sharing), and put it in the root dir.
 2. Download the pretrained [Glove](https://nlp.stanford.edu/data/wordvecs/glove.42B.300d.zip) and the [paraphrase embedding](https://drive.google.com/file/d/1iWTowxEG1-KZyq-fHP6cb6dNqMh4eHiN/view?usp=sharing) `para-nmt-50m/data/paragram_sl999_czeng.txt`.
 Put the unziped glove and para-nmt-50m folders in the root dir.
+(Neither do we use BERT embeddings to predict aggregate values in the SELECT clause nor to compute Type embeddings - as in both cases there is no context to disentangle).
-3. Use the BERT model from [Pytorch-Transformers](https://github.com/huggingface/pytorch-transformers).
+3. Use the pre-trained BERT model ('uncased') from [Pytorch-Transformers](https://github.com/huggingface/pytorch-transformers).

 #### Train Models